 La Ceiba itself has unfortunately not a lot to offer except the Paseo de Los Ceibeños which is maybe one of the most beautiful places I’ve been for sunset with its cute wooden pier where families eat sweets with their children and the mountains in the background drawing a majestic view.

 If you have more time, Pico Bonito National Park is less than an hour away from La Ceiba by taxi.
 You can stay there in one of the charming eco-lodges longing Rio Cangrejal for some hiking and rafting.
+If you want to see more, you need to know that Honduras is, like Mexico and Guatemala, the home of fantastic Mayan ruins in the region of Copan.

 Travelling to and around Honduras was cheap, safe and comfy thanks to the bus network of Hedman Alas.
 There are many solutions to fly to Utila or Roatan, but the cheapest way is to fly to San Pedro Sula and travel by bus to La Ceiba.
 For less than the price of the return flight San Pedro Sula/Utila, you can travel around Honduras.
 La Ceiba is 3h away from San Pedro Sula by bus.
 The buses were not the fanciest I’ve seen but the seats were really comfy, I had a snack and a drink each time, and the staff was helpful.
 Just don’t forget to bring something warm to cover yourself, the air-conditioning was too cold for me.